John Coryn (1601-16??)

 1.1.1.3.3 ANN WOOLCOCK GULLY (1826-??), born on 9 November 1825 and baptized on 23 April 1826 at Luxulyan Bible Christian Church.
 (Her parents, though, are given as Peter Gulley and Ann Woolcock.)

-1.1.1.4 SAMUEL THOMAS GULLY (1788-18??), born in 1788.
-He became Rector of Berrynorbar.
-He married Anne Hunt-Grubbe of Bath, and they had two sons and three daughters, including:
+1.1.1.4 SAMUEL THOMAS SLADE GULLY (1788-1860), born in 1788.
+He was ordained, and served briefly as curate of Gorran, his home parish.
+He became Rector of Berrynarbor in Devon.
+He adopted the surname Slade-Gully on 9 March 1854.
+He married Anne Hunt-Grubbe of Bath, and they had two sons and three daughters:

-1.1.1.4.2 EMMELINE GULLY (18??-??), who married first W. Walton, and secondly George Sweet.
+1.1.1.4.2 ANNE EMILY GULLY (1833?-??), also known as Emmeline, who married first W. Walton, and secondly George Sweet.

 1.1.1.4.3 FRANCIS SLADE GULLY (18??-1864), commissioned in India.
-He married a Miss Knatchbull and had a son, Francis, and two daughters.
+He married Eleanor Knatchbull, the daughter of a clergyman, probably at Cholderton, Wiltshire, on 3 October 1861, and had a son and two daughters.
 Francis died in Calcutta on 12 November 1864.
-The son died at Dublin Castle of typhoid, and the property then went to one of the daughter's children, who married a Dr. Taylor.

 1.1.1.4.5 ELEANOR MARIA GULLY (18??-?).